clivequinn/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 * Integration via SSO has changed to facilitate configuring users from an external IDP to multi-orgs.
 You can use the new setting, `orgs2Role`, to assign a user to multi-orgs.
 This attribute can be populated via:
     * A direct attribute in the IDP.
     * An LDAP mapping in the service-provider.xml file.
-    * A filter configured in Policy Studio, which allows the `orgs2Role`setting to be overriden.
+    * A filter configured in Policy Studio, which allows the `orgs2Role` setting to be overridden.

 For more information on configuring multi-orgs users, see [Configure API Manager Single Sign On](/docs/apim_administration/apimgr_sso/saml_sso_config/).